 - Employee Brand: Build a sustainable brand image.
 Define and communicate key differentiators of your firm.
 Leverage social media to attract talent.

-- Candidate experience: Build a great relationship with the candidate, nurture these relationships and create a stellar candidate experience.
+- Candidate experience: Build a great relationship with the candidate, nurture these relationships and create a stellar candidate experience such as for onboarding.

 - Tracking: Use metrics to measure progress and effectiveness.
 Implement continuous improvement in talent acquisition processes.